 How to Apply

-To apply for FISE, you will need to complete the application form and essay.
+To apply for FISE, you will need to complete the application form including a short essay.
 Applicants must demonstrate the desire to live and learn in a scholarly environment and a commitment to being a member of a diverse community.
 You are encouraged to apply early, as space is limited.
 Each college will evaluate their own respective students’ applications.

 Application to FISE is a two-step process.
 Upon accepting your admission to Penn State: